Skip to content

 Know your rights if a claim is denied

-Arlington homeowners facing denied or underpaid claims can file complaints with the Texas Department of Insurance through their consumer portal at https://www.tdi.texas.gov/consumer/homeowners-renters-insurance-complaint.html.
+Arlington homeowners facing denied or underpaid hail damage claims can file complaints with the Texas Department of Insurance through their online portal at https://www.tdi.texas.gov/consumer/homeowners-renters-insurance-complaint.html.
 Texas property insurance policies commonly include contractual two-year limitation periods from the date of loss for breach of contract claims, though bad faith claims under Texas Insurance Code Chapter 541 carry separate two-year statutory limitations from when the unfair act occurred or was discovered.
-Homeowners should document all interactions with insurers and contractors throughout the process.
+The general four-year breach-of-contract statute may apply, but most homeowner policies contractually shorten this period.

 Ready to get an inspection?

-Arlington's high-density contractor market typically experiences 4–8-week backlogs following major hail events, with moderate storm chaser activity affecting the region.
-Homeowners should be aware that Texas Insurance Code § 707.002 prohibits contractors from offering to waive or absorb insurance deductibles, making this practice a Class B misdemeanor for both contractors and participating homeowners.
-This law requires contracts over $1,000 involving insurance settlements to include specific notice requirements.
+Arlington's high-density contractor market experiences 4–8-week backlogs following major hail events, with moderate storm chaser activity during regional storm seasons.
+Homeowners must be aware that Texas Insurance Code § 707.002 prohibits contractors from offering to pay, waive, or absorb insurance deductibles—violations carry Class B misdemeanor penalties for both contractors and homeowners.
+This law requires contracts over $1,000 involving insurance settlements to include bold notice of the homeowner's legal obligation to pay their deductible.

 Storm chaser red flags